-The collection of wastewater involves a network of over 109,000 km of sewers and over 5,200 sewage pumping stations.
+The collection of wastewater involves a network of over 109,000 km of sewers and over 5,100 sewage pumping stations.
 The number of sewage pumping stations is expected to increase throughout the remainder of the AMP with the adoption of eligible private sewage pumping stations, as further outlined below.
 The wastewater collection strategy is to maintain a fully integrated approach to running the sewer system, including reducing the input of rainfall into the system, to reduce the volume of water in the network.
 (See the section entitled "Sewerage Asset Health" in Chapter 2 "Risk Factors" for further details on TWUL's sewerage system).

 AMP6 has seen TWUL begin to adopt eligible private sewage pumping stations, as required by the Water Industry (Schemes for Adoption of Private Sewers) Regulations 2011.
-As at 31 March 2020, TWUL has adopted 2,346 private sewage pumping stations, with additional capital expenditure of around £44 million and operating expenditure of around £7 million.
+This continues in AMP7 and as at 31 March 2021, TWUL has adopted 2,736 private sewage pumping stations, with additional capital expenditure of around £44 million and operating expenditure of around £7 million.